asathoor/petj-mini-theme/README.md

 Here's the most simple theme that I can imagine.
 It is possible to make a theme without a *functions.php* file, but it's better practise to add the stylesheet and scripts as demonstrated here.
 The markup is very basic, but you can add a more elaborate loop, e.g.

+## Install the theme

+1. Download the zip file.
+2. Install the zip via the Dashoard > Themes > Add new.

+## Add your own markup to any loop

 ```
 <?php
 // The Loop